karaoc/dayz.test/[Server-Hosting]-VehicleSettings.md

-Last updated the 20th of September 2020 - [Return to the summary](https://github.com/salutesh/DayZ-Expansion-Scripts/wiki/%5BServer-Hosting%5D-Server-settings/)
+Last updated the 19th of November 2020 - [Return to the summary](https://github.com/salutesh/DayZ-Expansion-Scripts/wiki/%5BServer-Hosting%5D-Server-settings/)

 ***

 ### "VehicleSync" - **CURRENTLY DOESNT WORK**
 Integrer.
-This feature have been disabled until futher improvement will be made
-- 0 =
+- 0 = Vehicles will be simulated by the Server and only the server.
-- 1 =
+- 1 = Vehicles will be simulated by the Server prediciting player actions.
+To make it easy to understand, it's Client and server sync.
-- 2 =
+- 2 = Vehicles will be simulated by the client (player).

 ### "VehicleRequireKeyToStart"
 Bool.